marviq/madlib-locale/README.md

         {{T 'some.cars' smart_count=42 }}
         ```

-        _Note that even though `node-polyglot` does allow interpolation of the `smart_count` value, it will not receive a localized formatting treatment._
+        _Note that even though `node-polyglot` does allow interpolation of the `smart_count` value, it will not receive any localized formatting treatment._

   * Date: `D`

-    It takes two arguments:
+    This helper takes two arguments:

-      * a key into the [`formatting.datetime`](#definition-datetime) section of your locale definition file;
+      * A key into the [`formatting.datetime`](#definition-datetime) section of your locale definition file, designating the specific format to use;
-      * ideally already a `Moment` instance, but any value that the [`Moment`](http://momentjs.com/docs/#/parsing/) constructor can grok as a date/time
+      * Ideally a `Moment` instance, but any value that the [`Moment`](http://momentjs.com/docs/#/parsing/) constructor can grok as its argument should be
-        argument should be fine.
+        fine.

     ```hbs
     <dl>